veejar2020/jsonsearch/README.md

 - git clone
 - Move to the project folder and run `bundle`.
 Note that bundler needs to be installed for this.
-- Put the project bin path in the PATH variable.
+- Add the project's bin path to the PATH environment variable.
 Eg.: `PATH=$PATH:/Users/rajeevthiruvengadam/projects/zensearch/bin`

 ## Usage